EGI-Federation/fedcloud-integration-documentation/source/faq.rst

 configured to support Federated AAI with EGI Check-in.
 This may require changes in your current setup.

-Other components are designed to consume your cloud management framework APIs and do not require modification of your provider.
+Other components are designed to access your cloud management framework public APIs and do not require modification of your deployment.
 For OpenStack, these components can be run on a single VM that encapsulates them for convenience.

 Which components of my cloud will interact with the federated cloud components?
 -------------------------------------------------------------------------------